 52. Geneva W. WHO; 2011, 2011.

-Acknowledgments
+Acknowledgments and disclaimer

 The Bill & Melinda Gates Foundation provides financial support for the Disease Control Priorities Network project, of which this volume is a part.
 We are grateful to the Institute of Medicine reviewers, the DCP3 advisory group and the WHO-EMRO mental health policy meeting participants (June 16th, 2015, London) for their valuable comments which improved on earlier drafts of this paper.
+VP is supported by grants from the Wellcome Trust, NIMH and UK Aid.
+GT is supported by the European Union Seventh Framework Programme (FP7/2007-2013) Emerald project, and by the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care South London at King’s College London Foundation Trust.
+The views expressed are those of the author(s) and do not necessarly represent the decisions, policy or views of the NHS, the NIHR or the World Health Organization.
+LD is supported by an Australian National Health and Medical Research Council (NHMRC) principal research fellowship (#1041472).
+The National Drug and Alcohol Research Centre at UNSW Australia is supported by funding from the Australian Government under the Substance Misuse Prevention and Service Improvements Grant Fund.

 Panel 1: Proposed Regional framework to Scale up Action on Mental Health in the WHO Eastern Mediterranean Region40